tozny/e3db-java/README.md

 server), the SDK presents the same API for using E3DB.

-Before using the SDK, go to [Tozny's Console](https://console.tozny.com), create a free account, and go to the `Manage Clients` section.
+Before using the SDK, go to [Tozny's Console](https://console.tozny.com), create an account, and go to the `Manage Clients` section.
 Click the `Create Token` button under the `Client Registration Tokens` heading.
 This value will allow your app to self-register a new user with E3DB.
 Note that this value is not